When you create your pages' content, pay attention to:

 Here's an example of how keyword density it measured.
 Let's assume the keyword phrase is "

 cat" and "food."
 If a user searches for "cat food," the first sentence will rank higher because its keywords are closer to each other.
-Why do
+Why do your keywords as close together as possible and make sure your sentences are clear.

 Here's an example: